 Remember, too, this supply chain map is a simplified version.
 In reality every step of the way is far more complex, and involves lots of people, hefty expensive equipment, just-in-time logistics, inspections and testing; see the next blogpost in this series Supply chain permutations are endless.

-Simplified though it is, this map highlights these four points:
+Simplified though it is, this map highlights these five points:

 1. Capital investment & profit margins